- Products & Services

-IRVINE, CA, November 09, 2017 /24-7PressRelease/ -- Free Wheelchair Mission (FWM) brings its 1 Million for 1 Million campaign home to Orange County Thursday, Nov.
-16, the third visit to supporters in cities across the nation in celebration of this summer's major milestone -- distributing one million wheelchairs to people in need in 93 countries around the world since 2001.
+IRVINE, CA, October 07, 2017 /24-7PressRelease/ -- Free Wheelchair Mission (FWM) kicks off its 1 Million for 1 Million campaign on Sunday, Oct.
+22, in Prescott, Ariz., the first visit to supporters in cities across the nation in celebration of this summer's major milestone -- distributing one million wheelchairs to people in need in 93 countries around the world since 2001.
 The humanitarian, faith-based organization provides durable and adaptable wheelchairs at no cost to people with little to no mobility in developing nations.

-Taking place at Corona Del Mar's iconic Port Theater, a highlight of the event is the screening of the new documentary, "Because No One Should Have to Crawl," narrated by Sam Waterston, best-known for his role on the TV show Law & Order.
+A highlight of the campaign is the screening of the new documentary, "Because No One Should Have to Crawl," narrated by Sam Waterston, best-known for his role on the TV show Law & Order.
 The documentary is part of the award-winning public television series "Visionaries," now in its 22nd season, which highlights rarely told stories of nonprofit organizations around the world that make a positive difference in their community and beyond.

 Free Wheelchair Mission began in 2001 in founder Don Schoendorfer's garage, as the entrepreneur sought an innovative solution to the growing need for mobility in the developing world.
 Currently, an estimated 70 million people need a wheelchair but cannot afford one, leaving people without means to go to school, work, or care for themselves.
 Many are left to crawl on the ground as their means of transportation.
 Schoendorfer, an engineer by trade, found a way to build a wheelchair that could withstand the rugged terrain of developing countries, is easy to care for, yet costs just $80 for the organization to produce and deliver.
 Thanks to a strong network of supporters and global distributors, all recipients receive the wheelchair as a gift at no cost to them.